CharlonTank/tamalou-v2/Readme.md

 ## Game Rules

+- The objective is to have the lowest score at the end of the game.
-- The game combines elements of memory, speed, and strategy.
+- The game is played with a standard 52-card deck.
+- The game can be played with 2 to 5 players.

 ### Starting the Game

 1. At the beginning, you see 2 out of your 4 cards.
-2. After 5 seconds, the cards are hidden, and the game begins.
+2. After 5 seconds, your cards are hidden, and the game begins.
 3. The game is turn based, with each player taking a turn.

 ### Taking a Turn